dupjpr/Shopping-Cart/README.md

 In the shopping cart section the user can delete a product.
 In addition, the shopping cart shows the information about the money to pay for the food.

+Finally, a small animation with css was added to the Logo.
+This is not a responsive website.

 ## Built With :atom:

 * React.